mikedzikowski/MulitHomeMMAWithDscAndAzurePolicy/README.md

-# MultiHome The Microsoft Monitoring Agetnt With AzurePolicy, Guest Configuration and PowerShell DSC
+# MultiHome The Microsoft Monitoring Agent With AzurePolicy, Guest Configuration and PowerShell DSC

 Each environment will have a unique set of files for this solution.
 Before deploying the solution please ensure that the Azure Guest Configuration exention is deployed in your environment.